: (Jerry Goldsmith/Morton Stevens) At the

 lavish art direction, both contributing to a bloated budget over $20

-million, helped the series earn strong critical response and high
+series earn strong critical response and high viewership ratings, though

-ratings, though poor preservation of the film has limited its appeal
+poor preservation of the film itself has limited its appeal several

-praised but also surprisingly demanded only minimal attention in the
+also surprisingly demanded only minimal attention in the decades to

 while in his twenties, carrying over that success to several

-Emmy-winning scores for a variety of genres on television in the early
+Emmy-winning scores for a variety of genres on the small screen in the

-1970's.
-In fact, Goldsmith outright dominated the Emmy scene during that
+early 1970's.
+In fact, Goldsmith outright dominated the Emmy scene

-time.
-As he entered an extremely fruitful period of the late 70's and
+during that time.
+As he entered an extremely fruitful period of the late

-early 1980's during which he was regularly nominated for Academy Awards
+1970's and early 1980's during which he was regularly nominated for

-(and winning once) for his superior motion picture output, though, the
+Academy Awards (and winning once) for his superior motion picture

-scoring of full mini-series for the medium became rare.
-Ultimately,
+output, though, the scoring of full mini-series for the medium became

-The series revealed itself as Goldsmith's final endeavor
+series eventually revealed itself as Goldsmith's final endeavor for the

 sensibilities as the impressive